enkidevs/curriculum/CSS/Fundamentals/css-specificity.md

   </div>
 </div>
 ```
-We would have add a new column to the previous notation in order to represent inline CSS specificity:
+We would have to add a new column to the previous notation in order to represent inline CSS specificity:
 ```text
 1 - 0 - 0 - 0
 ```
-This means that however specific a selector may be, it can never overweight an inline styling.
+This means that however specific a selector may be, it can never outweigh an inline styling.

 There are three other factors that influence the specificity of a selector.
 However, we won't go into details right now.
 All you have to know is that:
  - attribute selectors increment the middle value: `a[href="www.example.com"]` (targets hyperlinks that have the href equals to *www.example.com*) has `0-1-1` specificity.